Free at Last

 That world, in essence, still may well exist,

-If we are ready to believe the priests,
+If they are ready to believe the priests,

 Where things of common vocabulary,